qiangyt/jog/README.md

 ## Status

-   Not yet ready for firt release, still keep refactoring and fixing and adding new features.
+   Not yet ready for first release, still keep refactoring and fixing and adding new features.
 I create pre-release even for single bug fix or small feature.
 I won't test much before version 1.0 is ready.
    Just feel free to use it since it wouldn't affect something.

 ## License